marcotinari/CustomDeserializer/README.md

     * decoded value:					``variable1=Parameter1=1234&Parameter2=ABCD``
     * valid value to use in the intruder tab:	``variable1=Parameter1=§1234§\[AND\]Parameter2=§ABCD§``

-4. start the Intruder attack
+5. start the Intruder attack
-5. the parameter values will be automatically ancoded according to the selected transformation functions
+6. the parameter values will be automatically ancoded according to the selected transformation functions
-6. TIP: In the Intruder attack result/history You will find de decoded version of the payload.
+7. TIP: In the Intruder attack result/history You will find de decoded version of the payload.
 Use an external Extension (e.g. Logger++) if You want to check the actual HTTP Request after being transformed by the extension

 # Set up guide - Scanner integration
+1. enable the Intruder integration in the Deserializer tab
-1. send the Request to the Intruder tab
+2. send the Request to the Intruder tab
-2. replace the encoded parameter value with the decoded value (check Intruder integration instruction for examples)
+3. replace the encoded parameter value with the decoded value (check Intruder integration instruction for examples)
-3. set the insertion points with the placeholders
+4. set the insertion points with the placeholders
-4. right click -> Actively scan defined insertion point
+5. right click -> Actively scan defined insertion point
-5. while scanning, the parameter values will be automatically ancoded according to the selected transformation functions
+6. while scanning, the parameter values will be automatically ancoded according to the selected transformation functions
-6. TIP: In the Scanner finding issues HTTP Requests You will find de decoded version of the payload used.
+7. TIP: In the Scanner finding issues HTTP Requests You will find de decoded version of the payload used.
 Use an external Extension (e.g. Logger++) if You want to check the actual HTTP Request after being transformed by the extension